 Automated questions can gather more data on customers and lead them further through the funnel.

 Nurturing the lead can come through:

-SMS- when your customers and leads use texts to navigate site
+- SMS- when your customers and leads use texts to navigate site features.

 With automation, emails are sent as soon as a lead has a request.
 Email templates are clear, concise and include a CTA.
 The messages can be customized and email marketing can be integrated with CRM.
 This improves conversion tracking with leads.
 While marketing automation with emails can increase your productivity.